 *The Art Above Is Commissioned For This Chapter by Living Silver

 Vilven stared up at the two ominous eyes looming over her.
 “Vilven,” The deep voice spoke again.
 Panicked she reached for the only weapon she had, a small dagger.
 She had encountered a few dangerous creatures of the sea before, but generally the fish communicated and were well aware of when there was a threat.
 These fish around her, however, didn’t warn her or say anything about this individual.
 Wielding her dagger, she held it awkwardly in front of her with both hands and pulled herself to her feet as quickly as she could.
 “I mean to help you, Vilven”.

 “What…what do you want from me?” she spoke shakily, her thoughts quickly running through different plans of escape.

 The eyes glowed even brighter, and in a flash floated a ball emanating a dim, yellow light, it cascaded over Vilven’s figure leaving a shadow behind on the dark sand beneath her.
 Some of the fish, spooked by the flash of unnatural light, swam away hastily.
 It took a moment for Vilven’s eyes to adjust, but after blinking a few times she could now see who it was standing in front of her.

 The water churned within him, and also like her father, he was nearly twice her height.
 Though he adorned no beard, he had a mohawk of watery hair, falling to one side of his head.
-Though she had never officially spoke with him, she knew him as one of the elder water elemental, his name Arieden.
+Though she had never officially spoken with him, she knew him as one of the elder water elemental, his name Areiden.
 He wore his robes and was one of the ones who decided her fate to be banished that night.

 “Vilven, I know you are in distress.
 I agreed to have you banished, but not for the same reasons the other elders did.”
 He spoke in a clear voice, as he took a few steps toward her.